-Pursuant to the general rule that is in line with the provisions of the Credit Institutions Act, in the consolidated level identified personal scope 60%, while in sub-consolidated and local level personal scope, as a general rule, 40% of the variable remuneration is deferred for 4 years - in the case of the President-CEO and deputy-CEOs of OTP Bank Plc. for 5 year -, within which period the extent of the deferred payment shall be identical every year.
+Pursuant to the general rule that is in line with the provisions of the Credit Institutions Act, in the identified personal scope 40% of the variable remuneration (or 60% above the organizational and income levels defined in the regulation) is deferred for 4 years - in the case of the Chairman-CEO and deputy-CEOs of OTP Bank Plc. for 5 year -, within which period the extent of the deferred payment shall be identical every year.
+Pursuant to the regulations, the stricter deferral of 60% applies to the Chairman-CEO of OTP Bank Plc., his deputy CEOs, as well as the employees employed at the executive level according to the job system of OTP Bank Plc.